The Donder Home Page

-The eight reindeer first appeared in American literature in 1823 in the famous poem by Clement Clarke Moore called “A Visit from St. Nicholas” , popularly known as ‘Twas the Night Before Christmas.
+Santa Claus’s eight flying reindeer first appeared in American literature in 1823 in the famous poem by Clement Clarke Moore called “A Visit from St. Nicholas” , popularly known as ‘Twas the Night Before Christmas.
 You can read the entire poem at the link above.
-I quote here from the text:
+From the text:

 In the initial publication of the poem, Santa’s last two reindeer were called “Dunder and Blixem” (1).
 Later publications show the names “Donder and Blitzen”(2).
 Martin Gardner, editor of The Annotated Night Before Christmas, points to a handwritten copy of the poem, written by Moore in the year before he died, in which he calls the reindeer “Donder and Blitzen” (3).
 It is clear that Moore himself wanted the reindeer named Donder and Blitzen.

-"Donner” is Thunder and “Blitzen” is Lightning in German.
-So, I understand how the mistake occurred.
-Nevertheless, the poem was readily available to refer to in libraries across the country.
+“Donder” is Thunder in Dutch.
+In German, “Donner” is Thunder and “Blitzen” is Lightning, so it is understandable how the mistake occurred.
+Nevertheless, the poem was readily available for reference in libraries across the country.
 Shame on Mr. May and Mr. Marks for not doing their research properly before publishing their work.
 What right had they to change an American classic?

 Donder’s Honor Roll

 ~Many thanks to Diane Plumberg of The Oklahoman, who wrote about Donder in her article “Twas the Reindeer Spelled Right“, in which she mentions this page.

 ~Our appreciation to the Canadian Broadcasting Corporation, who interviewed this author at radio stations across Canada about the correct names of Santa’s reindeer.